twimart/twimart.github.io/content/posts/cisco-ssh.md

 ---
-title: "Set up an SSH connection"
+title: "Set up an SSH connection on a Cisco device"
 date: 2022-11-17T13:39:04+01:00
 tags: ["cisco", "ssh"]
 ---